matedro/444_practice_app/README.md

 Contains:
 * A display of all information for a final check
-* A button labeled "Back" which returns to the form page
+* A button labeled "Go Back" which returns to the form page
 * A button labeled "Register" which completes the process

 ### End page